Pallottelijat/ArkeniMyDailyCards/TermsOfService.md

 The App requests the following permissions solely to enable local features:

-- Photo/Media Access: To allow the user to save created cards to the device gallery.
+- Photo/Media Access: To allow the user to create and save created cards to the device gallery.
 - Microphone Access: To allow the user to record audio locally (used only when the specific recording feature is active).
 - No Network Permission: The App does not request internet access.